foysal619/Database-SQL/README.md

     - Tool: xampp, SQLyog

 ### How to Run the file
-    - close the project and exract the sql file
+    - clone the project and exract the sql file
     - open xampp and connect to the server
     - open SQLyog and load the sql file and execute the queries